totemorg/atomic/README.md

 [![Forked from SourceForge](https://sourceforge.net)]

-[Totem](https://git.geointapps.org/acmesds/transfer)'s ENGINE module provides a foundation for hyperthreaded workflows to both stateless and stateful ENGINES.X where
+[Totem](https://git.geointapps.org/acmesds/transfer)'s ENGINE module provides a foundation for hyperthreaded workflows to a stateless or stateful ENGINE.X of type

 	X = py,js,sh,opencv,mat,matlab,csh,r,octave, ...

-engines have methods (restful http endpoints):
+Engines are controlled via the following methods (restful http endpoints):

 	step (POST,insert) to advance a stateful engine init (PUT,update) to compile a stateful engine kill (DELETE,delete) to deallocate a stateful engine read (GET,select) to execute a stateless engines

-Stateful engines are supported by the step, init and kill endpoints, and are passed TAU event tokens:
+Stateful engines are supported by the step, init and kill methods, and are passed TAU event tokens:

 	TAU.i = [{tau}, ...] = events arriving to engine's input port